-Students wishing to transfer from one course to another must complete and submit an application form, obtainable from the Admissions Office, the Chancellery, by Friday 9 January 1981.
+Students wishing to transfer from one course to another must complete and submit an application form, obtainable from the office of the Admissions Section, the Chancellery, by Friday 8 January 1982.

-Students whose applications to transfer are successful, and who are transferring from one school to another are required to comply with the enrolment procedure laid down for new students with advanced standing, Students transferring from one course to another within the same school are required to attend the appropriate enrolment session for the course to which they have approval to transfer.
-Students must present the approval to transfer to the enrolling officer, and those who have not received advice regarding their application to transfer before the date on which they are required to enrol should check with the Admissions Office Students should also advise the enrolling officer in the school in which they were enrolled in 1980 of their intention to transfer.
+Students whose applications to transfer are successful, and who are transferring from one school to another are required to comply with the enrolment procedure laid down for new students with advanced standing.
+Students transferring from one course to another within the same school are required to attend the appropriate enrolment session for the course to which they have approval to transfer.

+Students must present the approval to transfer to the enrolling officer, and those who have not received advice regarding their application to transfer before the date on which they are required to enrol should check with the office of the Admissions Section.

+Students should also advise the enrolling officer in the school in which they were enrolled in 1981 of their intention to transfer.